Medieval treasures unearthed by amateurs on show at National Museum

 Mutual collaboration

 "It started with the Second World War, the First World War and Titanic, actually.
-And then suddenly, I really became interested in prehistory," Molgaard says.
+And then suddenly, I really became interested in prehistory."

 One of his discoveries is on display in the exhibit - a golden medieval ring that features the face of Jesus Christ.